on-keyday/probable-engine/README.md

 # socklib
 simple socket library(c++)

-**warning:**  this library is still in development and not released, so destructive changes will be able to occur. no documentation and no support exists
+**warning:**  this library is still in development and not released, so destructive changes will be able to occur.also, no documentation and no support exists.

 ## License
 MIT License